Sanglorian/orcus/Orcus Rulebook - current.md

 #### Dexterity Checks

-The GM might call for a Dexterity check when you try to accomplish tasks like the following:
+The GM might call for a Dexterity check when you try to accomplish tasks that require finesse or agility, that do not fall under the Acrobatics, Stealth or Sleight of Hand skills.
+Examples might include:

-- Control a heavily laden cart on a steep descent
-- Steer a chariot around a tight turn
+- Steering a chariot around a tight turn
-- Securely tie up a prisoner
-- Play a stringed instrument
+- Playing a stringed instrument
-- Craft a small or detailed object
+- Crafting a small or detailed object

 ##### Initiative